roskafka/kafka-streams-turtlebots4/README.md

 ## Dependencies

+1. Install Java 17

-1. Specify host IP in `HOST_IP` environment variable: this will allow ROS to communicate with the Kafka broker.
+2. Specify host IP in `HOST_IP` environment variable: this will allow ROS to communicate with the Kafka broker.

 ```shell script
 export HOST_IP=<host_ip>
 ```

-2. Create instance of Confluent Kafka and Confluent Schema Registry using Docker Compose:
+3. Create instance of Confluent Kafka and Confluent Schema Registry using Docker Compose:

 ```shell script
 docker compose up